aZamuel/ROS2-VLA_Bridge/README.md

 # ROS2-VLA_Bridge

 This is the Project to the bachelor thesis of Samuel Rochlitzer in Computer Science at the Eberhardt Karls Universität Tübingen.
-It aims to implement an Interface to an external VLA in the ROS2 Framework.
-It should ultimately work and be adaptable to different VLAs.
+It aims to implement an Interface to an external VLA from the ROS2 Framework.
+It should ultimately be adaptable to different VLAs.

 ## How to ...
 ---

 ### ... start the client node

-* As a starting point I used the ros2_multipanda Dockerfile from the RobotReplicationFiles provided by my Tutor David Ott.
+* As a starting point I used the ros2_multipanda Dockerfile extended by my Tutor David Ott.
 Using the similar commands one can start the docker by running these lines in the base repository:
 docker build -t ros2_vla_bridge .
 docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --net=host --privileged --device=/dev/bus/usb ros2_vla_bridge